 I think every character comes with some challenges.
 When kids come to see Cinderella, they are expecting THE Cinderella.
 However, I think that there are definitely still places to make it my own, which I think is really important.

-3. How is it acting with your fellow Cinderella?
+it acting with your fellow Cinderella?
 Did you guys try to make your interpretations of Cinderella different from each other, or was it a more organic process?

 Rosemary has been absolutely wonderful to work with!
 I think we’re both so excited to be playing Cinderella together.
 And I really don’t think we are actually making an effort to make our interpretations different.
 I think that’s something that will really just happen naturally when we work and step into the role on our own.